top of page

 How much time should you spend in the Temple of Heaven?
 The Temple is huge and, considering the security checks, controls, time spent in queues, you would need at least 4/5 hours to visit it.
 However, I spent 5 hours there and it honestly felt like it wasn't enough - a full day would be perfect!

-When should you visit the Temple?
+When should you visit the Temple of Heaven?
 Summers in China are crazy, tourist attractions are overcrowded and it can be a bit discomforting (I was there in summer obviously).
 So, if you have a choice, prefer the low season (Nov-Mar).
 If you can't, the Temple of Heaven will still be one of the best heritage sites to visit in China, as its dimensions allow you to enjoy it and find some space to rest and relax.

 Temple of Heaven in Beijing, China